anchore/anchore-charts/stable/enterprise/README.md

 - **Major Chart Version Change (e.g., v0.1.2 -> v1.0.0)**: Signifies an incompatible breaking change that necessitates manual intervention, such as updates to your values file or data migrations.
 - **Minor Chart Version Change (e.g., v0.1.2 -> v0.2.0)**: Indicates a significant change to the deployment that does not require manual intervention.
 - **Patch Chart Version Change (e.g., v0.1.2 -> v0.1.3)**: Indicates a backwards-compatible bug fix or documentation update.

+### V2.9.x
+- Deploys Anchore Enterprise v5.8.x.
+See the [Release Notes](https://docs.anchore.com/current/docs/releasenotes/580/) for more information.
+- **Helm upgrade SLO improvements:**
+  - Deployments will only be scaled down when database upgrades are required, as determined by a major/minor version change of the appVersion in Chart.yaml.
+  - Deployments will no longer be scaled down for Anchore Enterprise or Kubernetes resource  configuration changes.
+- Adds a domainSuffix to the service name for all services' ANCHORE_ENDPOINT_HOSTNAME. *If using proxies, you will need to update it from the service name to the fqdn. eg. anchore-enterprise-api -> anchore-enterprise-api.mynamespace.svc.cluster.local*

 ### V2.8.x